Halloween is in just over two weeks. How are the costumes coming?

 You can also use duct tape to cinch sleeves in wherever you like, which changes the look quite a bit.

 One year, a kid wanted to be Ash from Army of Darkness, and we just used a big wool blanket draped strategically and held in place with a giant safety pin.
-I think maybe we made a tin-foil dummy cover for the pin to dress it up.
+We made a tinfoil dummy clasp to cover the pin.

 Guess what?
 You can spray paint some clothing.
 Search for items that are the right shape and style at the thrift store, and paint them the right color.
-It’s easier then dyeing.
-My daughter is going to be Batgirl this year, and she’s applying several layers of purple spray paint to an old jacket I wouldn’t let her wear out of the house.
+It’s easier then dyeing, and paint will stick to, for instance, shoes and vinyl.
+It will crack eventually, but it’s good for a night.